Keeady/SpotAPaw/docs/index.md

 - **Report Pet Sightings**: Share photos and locations of pets you've spotted
 - **Create Pet Profiles**: Register your own pets with detailed information
 - **Search for Lost Pets**: Browse recent sightings in your area
-- **AI-Powered Chat**: Chat with our AI bot to quickly report a pet sighting

 ## Getting Started